MadeiraData/microsoft-dbas-club/README.md

 ## License

-All Madeira Toolbox materials in this repository are released under the [MIT license](https://github.com/MadeiraData/microsoft-dbas-club/blob/master/LICENSE).
+All materials in this repository are released under the [MIT license](https://github.com/MadeiraData/microsoft-dbas-club/blob/master/LICENSE).